chrbeckm/F1_2025_Different_Point_Systems/github-pages/systems/F1_related/F1_A_B.md

 # F1 2025 A/B

-Idea from Twitter/X user \@Unpaid1ntern.
+Idea from Twitter/X user \@Unpaid1ntern,
-Discussed on the Mr. V's Garage Discord.
+discussed on the Mr. V's Garage Discord.

 **Table of Content**